Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

 \subsection{Clinical dataset}

 This study included six clinical cases of wedge resection via VATS.
-All patients had a solitary pulmonary nodule that was detected through CT examination prior surgery.
-The localization of these nodules was performed during surgery (without any marker-placement procedure) under intraoperative CBCT image guidance \citep{rouze_small_2016}.
+All patients had a solitary pulmonary nodule detected through CT examination prior surgery.
+The localization of these nodules was performed during surgery (without marker-placement procedures) under intraoperative CBCT image guidance \cite{rouze_small_2016}.
 The resections were performed in a hybrid operating room at the Rennes University Hospital, France, under the approval of the local ethics committee (2016-A01353-48 35RC16 9838) and the informed consent of all patients.

 Two images were used per patient: a preoperative CT and an intraoperative CBCT.
-The preoperative CT (0.97~mm of axial plane resolution, 0.8~mm of slice thickness and average size of $512 \times 512 \times 337$ voxels) corresponds to the standard image used for surgical planning.
+The preoperative CT (0.97~mm of axial plane resolution, 0.8~mm of slice thickness and average size of $512 \times 512 \times 337$ voxels) corresponds to the standard diagnosis image.
 It was acquired with the patient in supine position and under breath-hold at the end-of-inhalation.
-The CBCT image (isotropic voxel resolution of 0.48~mm and size of $512 \times 512 \times 354$ voxels) was acquired during surgery with the patient in lateral decubitus position, under general anesthesia and with mechanical ventilation paused at the end of expiration.
+The CBCT image (isotropic voxel resolution of 0.48~mm and $512 \times 512 \times 354$ voxels) was acquired during surgery with the patient in lateral decubitus position \review{(operated lung on top)}, under general anesthesia and with mechanical ventilation paused at the end-of-expiration.
 The acquisition was performed with a C-arm system (Artis Zeego, Siemens Healthcare, Germany) before the surgical trocar incisions.
 The limited field-of-view (FOV) of the C-arm ($\approx$~17~cm in the cranio-caudal axis) provided only a partial view of the operated lung.
 Coronal slices of these two images are depicted in Fig. \ref{fig:images} for one clinical case.

-The two images used in this study belong to a larger study for image-guided pulmonary nodule localization that included also an intraoperative CBCT acquisition after pneumothorax, with the lung partially-deflated \citep{alvarez_hybrid_2021}.
-For validation purposes, paired anatomical landmarks were identified in these three images.
-The landmarks were placed by a single cardio-thoracic surgeon, in a single sitting per clinical case, and starting with the image of the least visibility (i.e., CBCT of the partially deflated lung).
-The limited tissue contrast in this image imposed strict constraints on the position of the landmarks (i.e., few landmarks near the lung fissures and non-homogeneous spatial distribution) as well as the total number of landmarks for some cases.
-For this reason, in this study, additional landmarks were added to improve the spatial distribution, and to specifically include structures near the lung fissures.
-In total, 50 landmarks were available per clinical case.